gameflorist/dunedynasty/README.md

 as a single PAK file.
 Data stored in PAK files must be listed in `META.INI`.
 See _MrFlibble's Alternative Scenarios_ (subfolder `mfas`) as a simple example of scenarios stored in a PAK file.

+## Multiplayer

+For ___hosting___ online multiplayer matches, make sure to forward the UDP port `10700` via our NAT-router to your hosting machine's local IP address.
+On the multiplayer menu-screen, you can leave the default `0.0.0.0` HOST IP address in most cases, as this will listen to all your network-connections.
+If this is not working, try setting it to the IP address of the network card connected to the internet.

+For ___joining___ an online multiplayer match, use the host's public IP address.

 ## Development